 The regeneration starts to happen at the same very moment when the damage happened.
 So your nerve is regrowing.
 It is regenerating.
 It is going to reconnect to your facial muscles.
 So the facial movements will return.

-We should realize very clearly, that there is no way to quickly “switch back” your facial nerve.
+There is no way to quickly “switch back” your facial nerve.
 The damage has happened and your body needs time to regrow, to repair the damage.
-It’s the same like if you cut the grass in your garden.
-You don’t expect the grass to regrow overnight or even withing two or three days, or even a week.
-It takes the time as determined by the laws of nature.
+It is the same as if you cut the grass in your garden.
+You do not expect the grass to regrow overnight or even within two or three days.
+It takes time as determined by the laws of nature.
 The same is with our body.
-If you cut your finger, you don’t expect it to be completely healed the next morning.
+If you cut your finger, you do not expect it to be completely healed the next morning.
 So please, realize that all processes in our body take time.

 There is another very important aspect.
-When we panic, when we despair, when we feel hopeless, we suppress our immune system.
+When we panic or despair, when we feel hopeless, we suppress our immune system.
 We need our immune system and all the resources of our body in order to recover quicker.

-The suggestion is to find a couple of minutes, a few times per day, sit quietly and focus on conscious relaxation of your facial muscles.
-One by one.
-Find on the internet or elsewhere the facial muscles that we have in our face.
-Learn them.
+Find a couple of minutes, a few times per day, sit quietly and focus on conscious relaxation of your facial muscles, one by one.
+Learn the facial muscles that we have in our face, so you can “feel” them under your skin.
 Try to focus your attention on relaxing them one by one.

-Why is this recommendation useful and practical?
-The reason is simple.
-We don’t want your brain to develop a habit of over-amplifying your facial muscle contractions.
-We want to avoid that your brain will start making a big deal of every facial movement that you want to make.
-Your conscious relaxation of your facial muscles will help your brain not to form that habit and to maintain good background relaxation of facial muscles.
+This exercise will help your brain to maintain good background relaxation of facial muscles.
+We want your brain to avoid developing a habit of over-amplifying your facial muscle contractions.
 It will help you to move your muscles, to move your face, in a more proportional manner.
 Especially if you find a couple of times per day 2, 3, 5 minutes, as much as you can allocate to this task.

 I hope that this information will help you to have a clear picture of what to do, what not to do, and what to expect if the facial palsy happens to you.